aastha2468/spooknav/README.md

 <img src  = "https://github.com/aastha2468/spooknav/blob/main/images/spooknav.png">

-# spooknav
+# spookynav
 Need help to figure what is the safest way to navigate through the streets during
 Halloween night?
-No need to worry! spooknav is here to help and guide the way!
+No need to worry! spookynav is here to help and guide the way!

 ## Background and Goals for Our Project
 Over the past 7 months, we have felt further than ever from our family and neighbors, and we have survived covid-19 lockdowns without thriving.
 We have seen our younger siblings losing out on childhood experiences like summer camp and school as safety concerns in the community rose.
 In creating spooknav, we wanted to consider ways to help communities connect again with socially distancing, and visualize ways to alleviate parents’ safety anxieties.
 We hope that our web app will allow kids to be kids again on Halloween by combining safety data into one comprehensive map of how to stay safe.

-### spooknav combines safety datasets for Baltimore, Maryland, to give parents one easy to read, comprehensive, and visually clear map of locations’ safety, based on comprehensive existing datasets of sex offenders, gun convictions, and existing CCTV cameras.
+### spookynav combines safety datasets for Baltimore, Maryland, to give parents one easy to read, comprehensive, and visually clear map of locations’ safety, based on comprehensive existing datasets of sex offenders, gun convictions, and existing CCTV cameras.

 Living in big cities growing up, we ourselves had many Halloween nights limited or cut short as it got too dark to be sure of safety in our neighborhoods.
-Spooknav allows families to plan ahead to check that their routes are safe.
+Spookynav allows families to plan ahead to check that their routes are safe.

 ## Technologies Utilized
 - JavaScript